 Andrew Stephenson - Partner

-Andrew is an entrepreneurial attorney focused on assisting small and early stage businesses with corporate governance and securities law related matters.
+Andrew is an entrepreneurial attorney focused on assisting small and early stage businesses with exempt offerings under the Securities Act, especially related to online securities offerings and crowdfunding.
 Prior to joining CrowdCheck Law, Andrew was involved with evaluating internal company communications and reports as part of complex civil litigation matters.
 Andrew has also worked for the United States Congress.
 While there, Andrew evaluated and drafted policy on a range of issue areas.
 Andrew received his B.A. from Claremont McKenna College and graduated, cum laude, from the University of California, Hastings College of the Law.
 During law school, Andrew served as Executive Articles Editor for the Hastings Business Law Journal, as an intern with Promontory Financial Group, and as a law clerk with a small law firm in Washington, DC.
 Andrew is a member of the California and District of Columbia bars.

 Yelena Dunaevsky - Counsel